elastic/ecctl/docs/ecctl_deployment_create.md

-      --appsearch-ref-id string           Optional RefId for the App Search deployment (default "main-appsearch") --appsearch-size int32              Memory (RAM) in MB that each of the App Search instances will have (default 2048) --appsearch-zones int32             Number of zones the App Search instances will span (default 1) --deployment-template string        Deployment template ID on which to base the deployment from (default "default") --enterprise-search                 Enables Enterprise Search for the deployment --enterprise-search-ref-id string   Optional RefId for the Enterprise Search deployment (default "main-enterprise-search")
+      --appsearch-ref-id string           Optional RefId for the App Search deployment (default "main-appsearch") --appsearch-size int32              Memory (RAM) in MB that each of the App Search instances will have (default 2048) --appsearch-zones int32             Number of zones the App Search instances will span (default 1) --deployment-template string        Deployment template ID on which to base the deployment from --enterprise-search                 Enables Enterprise Search for the deployment --enterprise-search-ref-id string   Optional RefId for the Enterprise Search deployment (default "main-enterprise-search")
       --enterprise-search-size int32      Memory (RAM) in MB that each of the Enterprise Search instances will have (default 4096)